hamolicious/Red-Dot/README.md

 - [ ] Increase the resolution from 640x480 to at least HD
 - [ ] Increase the customisability of the software such as paths and themes
 - [ ] Add a normal timelapse feature

+## Instructions:
+- Find something small that you can attach to the bed that is a different colour, I used a red label and cut a circle out of it
+- Stick it to the bed
+- Align the bed when you want to take the picture during the time-lapse, I used Y:235
+- Launch the software and use the X and Y fields to align the circle over the dot
+- Click sample colour and save the settings
+- In your slicer, turn on the time-lapse mode (in Cura its under Post Procesing Plugins)
+- Launch the red-dot timelapse and start the print